Tan-Thai/Trailrunner-Proj-TDD/TDD-Diary.md

 Creating a commit here to give a view of the start of RED.
 Next commit will be greens + refactors most likely since these methods only need to be called.

+I've now created tests and added a simple call to each method responsible for the same function within my actual project to mock our `FileStorage`'s function.
+I also just discovered and made use of `anyString()`.
+That and the related methods like int and more are amazing!!